-If this were real, would we be able to see it?
+If it were real life, would you be able to see it?

-Answer: No, but we would be able to smell it.
+Answer: No, but you would be able to smell it.

 The boy smells rotten eggs coming from the natural gas leak.
 What do you think he should do?